Glovania/Solar-Panel-SmartDevice/design.md

 - When LDRs are activated, detect light levels and sent the value to Servo Motor to start rotating with the observable sun light.
 (Can use phone's flashflight for a quick demostration).

-- When the Servo Motor is activated, rotate the Solar Panel based on the light detected from the LDR's values.
+- When Servo Motor is activated, rotate the Solar Panel based on the light detected from the LDR's values.

+- When Potentiometer is activated, take the value from the Serial and stop the program whenever it goes below the fixed value for the Potentiometer.